OpenACC/openacc-training-materials/labs/lab2/English/C/README.md

 ## Post-Lab Summary

-You can execute the following cell block to create a zip-file of the files you've been working on, and download it with the link below.
+You can execute the following cell block to create a zip-file of the files you've been working on.

 ```bash